irods/irods/examples/microservices/README.txt

-This is an example for writing a very basic microservice plugin.
+This is an example for writing a very basic microservice plugin (msvc_test).

+For more examples please read microservice_tutorial.rst

 The example code will create a microservice which will be loaded and run by the accompanying rule file and write out some text to